brunocfalcao/larapush/README.md

 :exclamation: In order to generate your OAuth client and token, you need to first install Larapush on your web server!

-Enter on your web server and run the following commands:
+Log in into your web server and run the following commands:

 ```bash
 composer require brunocfalcao/larapush